Effects of magnetic perturbations and radiation on the runaway avalanche: Runaway dynamics in the presence of artificial resonant perturbations

 where the brackets denote an average over all collected data points for a marker $i$, $\Delta t$ is the orbit circulation time, $\Delta r$ is the change in radial position between subsequent recordings, and the sum is taken over all $N$ markers that were traced.
 This scheme is similar to the one originally presented by \cite{boozer1981monte}.
 At the edge markers are lost within a few orbits, making estimates~\eqref{eq:drift evaluation} and~\eqref{eq:diffusion evaluation} unreliable, and so the coefficients are evaluated from the loss-time distribution using the method described in \citep{Sarkimaki_2016,Sarkimaki_2020}.
 This latter method is used if more than half of the markers are lost.

-A total of 200 markers are simulated for $2\times10^{-5}$~s which corresponds to approximately 100 orbit transit times.
+Markers are simulated for $2\times10^{-5}$~s which corresponds to approximately 100 orbit transit times.
 The simulation time has to be long enough as early on the particle orbits are correlated and the motion is not diffusive.
 However, longer simulation time decreases the radial resolution of the evaluated coefficients as $\Delta r \approx \sqrt{2Dt}$.
 The markers have identical radial position, pitch and momentum but a random toroidal location.
 The transport coefficients to be used in the {\sc go} simulation are found by repeating the orbit-following simulation with different values of radius, pitch, and momentum.
+In these simulations, the phase space is divided into 15 radial, 11 momentum, and 10 pitch slots (covering the passing particle regime).
+For each volume element 200 markers are simulated to calculate the coefficients at that point.
 The resulting advection and diffusion coefficients are shown in figure~\ref{fig:coefficients} for a fixed pitch, as the coefficients show no strong pitch dependence as long as the particles are passing.
 Radially the transport is almost uniform in the region where the field is stochastic (recall figure~\ref{fig:poincare}) while the momentum dependence shows decreasing transport for higher energies due to the finite orbit width effects \citep{hauff2009runaway,Sarkimaki_2020}.

 In the inner region of the plasma ($r / a < 0.58$), the runaway electrons are not transported as the flux surfaces are intact, and markers initiated in the stochastic region will not be transported into this region.
-To properly capture this effect in a simulation with the {\sc go} framework, a reflective boundary condition was imposed at the first complete flux surface, and no transport could occur between the regions.
+To properly capture this effect in a simulation with the {\sc go}-framework, a reflective boundary condition was imposed at the first complete flux surface, and no transport could occur between the regions.
 However, the regions are still coupled through the electric field evolution.
-To illustrate the effect of a stochastic plasma edge, we use the advection and diffusion coefficients shown in figure~\ref{fig:coefficients} and simulate an ITER-like scenario with material injection, corresponding to Case 3.
-This scenario was chosen as in the absence of radial losses an off-axis final runaway profile is observed, and the transport should have a larger impact in this case compared to scenarios with an on-axis final current profile, where a larger part of the runaway electrons are generated in the non-transporting region.